transentis/bptk_py/README.md

 It gives you the power to quickly build simulation models in Python.
 If you use the framework with Jupyter Notebooks, you to create beautiful plots of the simulation results - or just run the simulation in Python and use the results however you wish.

-The framework also includes our *sdcc parser*  for transpiling  System Dynamics models conforming to the XMILE standard into Python code.
+The framework also ships with our SD Compiler for transpiling System Dynamics models conforming to the XMILE standard into Python code.
 This means you can build models using your favorite XMILE environment (such as [iseesystems Stella]( http://www.iseesystems.com) and then experiment with them in [Juypter](http://www.jupyter.org).

 ## Main Features